lucalas/lucalas/README.md

 ## Out of the Developers world
-🚵‍♂️ I'm trying to ride my MountainBike and be a good biker
+🚵‍♂️ I'm trying to ride my mountain bike and be a good biker

 🌍 I want to travel all over the world

-🎥 I like to make Videomaker stuff and maybe in the future I could open an youtube channel
+🎥 I like to make Videomaker stuff and maybe in the future I could open a youtube channel

 ## You can Find me Here